 Thesis projects for the Master of Environmental Science and Management and Master of Environmental Data Science programs are data-driven and competently researched solutions to real-world environmental problems, whether it's analysis of a marine conservation program, or an eco-entrepreneurial venture that fill a market gap.

-Master's thesis projects provide students with unequaled training and experience in performing professional-level work that involves managing group dynamics, developing strategies, and applying technical expertise to solve complex multidisciplinary environmental problems.
-Every master's student is required to complete a thesis.
+Master's thesis and capstone projects provide students with unequaled training and experience in performing professional-level work that involves managing group dynamics, developing strategies, and applying technical expertise to solve complex multidisciplinary environmental problems.
+Every master's student is required to complete a thesis or capstone project.

 MESM students complete either a Master's Group Project or an Eco-Entrepreneurship Project to fulfill their thesis requirement.
 These small-group projects solve an environmental problem proposed by a client agency, business, or organization.